apache/cordova-docs/docs/en/edge/guide/cli/index.md

 ## View the App in an Emulator

-SDKs for mobile platforms come bundled with emulators that execute a device image, so that you can launch the app from the home screen and see how it interacts with many platform features.
+SDKs for mobile platforms often come bundled with emulators that execute a device image, so that you can launch the app from the home screen and see how it interacts with many platform features.
 Run a command such as the following to rebuild the app and view it within a specific platform's emulator:

         $ cordova emulate android